gsass/gsass.site/README.md

 ### Adding content
 Content is stored in markdown in the `content` directory of this repo.
 You can edit it as you would markdown.

-The rendered is configured to automatically apply Pure styling to various elements wherever browser defaults look bad.
+The renderer is configured to automatically apply Pure styling to various elements wherever browser defaults look bad.

+Any information which could be scraped should be obfuscated in source by encoding it as b64 and adding `b64:<encoded markup>` into the markdown document.
+Inline markdown elements e.g. [links](./) or **emphasis** will be rendered from the decoded string.
+Note that encoded strings inside HTML tags will not be rendered.

 ### Adding a page
 I'm relying on hash-based routing to avoid fighting Github Pages's router.
 This is a bit of a hack, but I've made the code easy to read.